akschw04/akschw04.github.io/research.md

 slug: research
 ---

-# Evaluating Climate Emulation: Unit Testing of Simple Climate Models
+# Project 1: Evaluating Climate Emulation: Unit Testing of Simple Climate Models

 Simple climate models (SCMs) underlie many important scientific and decision-making endeavors.
 This illustrates the need for their use to be rooted in a clear understanding of their fundamental responses.